tony-waters/tony-waters.github.io/_posts/2015-03-29-web-components-using-angular-part-2.md

 </pre>

-Here is a sneek preview of the finished component operating in each mode:
+Here is a sneek preview of the finished component operating in each of its two modes:

 <script src="{{site.root}}/angular/js/angular.js"></script>
 <div ng-app="monthPickerModule" class="demo row">